vijaymakrubiya/ComAdeptoSmokeTestEU/README.md

 ###### **Task 2.** System testing - write some test cases for the signup forms testing, i.e. the first page to submit the user information to open the ToU page etc.

-Written relevant test scenarios in BDD formate using gherkin langauge in cucumber fearture file in this project
+Written relevant test scenarios in BDD formate using gherkin language in cucumber fearture file in this project

 ###### **Task 3.** Complete an automation script to cover some of the test cases from task 2 .
-Preferred language Java but can be any language you are familiar with.
-Please provide a README about running the automation scripts.

-From task 2 have automate 1 test scenario.
+Have automated 1 test scenario from task 2.

-Note : User creating account required one time verification code from the personal email ID so its not possible to automate so thats need ot left as manual testing.
+Note : User creating account required one time verification code from the personal email ID so its not possible to automate so thats need to left as manual testing.